52inc/android-52Kit/README.md

 ### Preferences

-This library includes several dependency injection ready Preference helper classes and an AES-256 Encryption wrapper for SharedPreferences
+This library includes several dependency injection ready Preference helper classes and an AES-256 Encryption wrapper for SharedPreferences.